 On August 8, 2019, the Company entered into an operating lease for office space in Bala Cynwyd, Pennsylvania, effective as of December 15, 2019, for a period of three years and six months with an option to extend the lease for three additional years.
-Due to required tenant improvements to be completed by the landlord, the Company did not take possession of the leased property and the lease term commenced on February 15, 2020.
+Due to required tenant improvements to be completed by the landlord, the Company did not take immediate possession of the leased property and the lease term commenced on February 15, 2020.
 In the quarter ended March 31, 2020, the Company recorded an operating lease right-of-use asset and operating lease liability of \$0.4 million.

 On May 28, 2020, as part of the Merger with Zafgen, the Company acquired a non-cancellable operating lease for approximately 17,705 square feet of office space (the "Premises").
 The lease expires on October 30, 2029.
-As part of the agreement, the Company is required to maintain a letter of credit, which upon signing was \$1.3 million and is classified as restricted cash within the consolidated financial statements.
+As part of the agreement, the Company is required to maintain a letter of credit, which upon signing was \$1.3 million and is classified as restricted cash within the condensed consolidated financial statements.
 In addition to the base rent, the Company is also responsible for its share of operating expenses, electricity and real estate taxes, which costs are not included in the determination of the leases' right-of-use assets or lease liabilities.
 The right-of-use asset is being amortized to rent expense over the remaining lease term.

 On October 27, 2020, the Company entered into a sublease agreement (the "Sublease") with Massachusetts Municipal Association, Inc. (the "Subtenant"), whereby the Company subleased the entire Premises to the Subtenant.
-The initial term of the Sublease commences on the date the Company receives consent to the Sublease from the landlord and shall continue until October 30, 2029.
-The Sublease provides for the first monthly installment of rent to be paid by the Subtenant on the date of the Sublease.
-After such first monthly payment, the sublease provides for rent abatement until April 1, 2021.
+The initial term of the Sublease commenced on December 4, 2020 and continues until October 30, 2029.
+In connection with the Sublease, the Company evaluated the need for impairment under ASC 360 and determined there was no impairment.

-The Sublease provides for an initial annual base rent of \$849,840, which increases annually up to a maximum annual base rent of \$991,480.
-The Subtenant also is responsible for paying to the Company future increases in operating costs (commencing on January 1, 2022), future increases in annual tax costs (commencing July 1, 2021) and all utility costs (commencing March 1, 2021) attributable to the Premises during the term of the Sublease
+The Sublease provides for an initial annual base rent of \$0.8 million, which increases annually up to a maximum annual base rent of \$1.0 million.
+The Subtenant also is responsible for paying to the Company future increases in operating costs (commencing on January 1, 2022), future increases in annual tax costs (commencing July 1, 2021) and all utility costs (commencing March 1, 2021) attributable to the Premises during the term of the Sublease.
+As part of the Sublease, the subtenant deposited a letter of credit in the amount of \$0.8 million to assure their performance under the sublease.
+If there are no uncured events of default under the sublease, the amount of this security deposit decreases over time to \$0.4 million on the sixth anniversary of the Sublease.

-On November 5, 2018, the Company entered into an operating lease for office and lab space in Philadelphia, Pennsylvania, effective as of January 1, 2019, and expiring on December 31, 2020 with an option to extend the lease for two additional years.
+On November 5, 2018, the Company entered into an operating lease for office and lab space in Philadelphia, Pennsylvania, effective as of January 1, 2019, and expiring on December 31, 2020 with an option to extend the lease for two additional years On August 4, 2020, the Company executed the first option to extend the lease for an additional year, expiring on December 31, 2021.
+We have determined this lease extension qualifies as a short-term lease, as the remaining renewal option is not considered reasonably certain, for which we have applied the accounting policy election to not record the related right-of-use asset and lease liabilities.